-The 2019 Year in Review Market Watch is available for download on the firm’s website, williampitt.com.
+The 2020 Year in Review Market Watch is available on the firm’s website at williampitt.com.

 About William Pitt-Julia B. Fee Sotheby’s International Realty